PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Approach

 \subsection{Oracle Inference}

-The goal of the oracle inference phase is to formalize the developer's intent, as expressed in the NL artifacts of a PR, into an executable patch oracle.
-The resulting oracle consists of runtime assertions paired with test inputs that collectively characterize the intended behavior of the modified function.
-We designed these assertions to capture the behavioral relationship between the pre-patch and post-patch versions of the function including three types of properties: (1)~\emph{preserved behavior} assertions that specify identical behavior between the pre- and post-patch versions for certain inputs; (2)~\emph{changed behavior} assertions that specify modified behaviors for specific inputs; and (3)~\emph{new behavior} assertions that describe entirely new functionalities added by the patch.
-For example, Figure~\ref{fig:example} show a PR aiming to fix an issue where the \code{fields.Url} function does not accept file URLs without hostnames.
-Consequently, \patchguru infers a patch oracle that asserts the following properties: (1)~for valid URLs, both pre- and post-patch versions should not yield any errors and return them as-is (line 9); (2)~for invalid URLs, both versions should raise \code{ValidationError} (line 15); and (3)~for file URLs without hostnames, the pre-patch version should raise a \code{ValidationError}, while the post-patch version should accept them as valid URL (lines 21 and 27).
+The goal of the oracle inference phase is to formalize the developer's intent, as expressed in the NL artifacts of a PR, into a machine-checkable patch oracle.
+The resulting oracle consists of runtime assertions paired with test inputs that characterize the intended behavior of the modified function.
+Specifically, we define three general assertion categories to capture the behavioral relationship between the pre-patch and post-patch versions of the function as follows: (1)~\emph{preserved behavior} assertions that specify identical behavior between the pre- and post-patch versions for certain inputs; (2)~\emph{changed behavior} assertions that specify modified behaviors for specific inputs; and (3)~\emph{new behavior} assertions that describe entirely new functionality added by the patch.
+Given a PR, we prompt an LLM to synthesize concrete assertions and corresponding test inputs through a three-step process: (1)~collecting relevant NL artifacts, (2)~extracting the code context, and (3)~inferring patch oracles from the collected information.

-To this end, in this phase, \patchguru performs three steps: (1) collecting relevant NL artifacts, (2) extracting code context of the modified function from the pre-patch version, and (3) synthesizing assertions and test inputs from the collected information.